JF-Just-Fun/utility-wrapper/README.md

 Every directory in ./src is considered a module and must contain an index.ts file.

-You do not need to manually write ./index.ts; running npm run build will generate it automatically.
+You do not need to manually write `src/index.ts`; running npm run build will generate it automatically.

 ## Usage

 1. installation

 ```shell
 npm i utility-wrapper
 ```

 2. import

 ```ts

 ```

 ## Development

-### git branch
+## Publish

 Pushing code to the main branch automatically triggers a git action update to npm https://www.npmjs.com/package/utility-wrapper